 There are two main marketing areas you can focus on when using your page to promote a business, or organization – promotions / advertising, and SEO.
 Currently, it is much easier to use a Google Plus page for Search Engine Optimization purposes over just regular promotions, and advertising unless most of your customers are already using Google Plus, which would probably be true if your business is in the tech industry.
 Fortunately, Google treats the Google Plus pages like any other website (as long as you have your privacy settings set so that your Google Plus page can be viewed by everyone) which means that your customers should be able to easily find your page from an online search, or your page’s url.
 As far as the effectiveness of having a Google Plus page would be for getting more customers, or visitors to your website, it is too soon to tell, but it is better to go ahead, and set up a page now, and nothing happens than not setting up a page, and have Google Plus suddenly become popular.

-Creating and maintaining your page is important.
+Creating and maintaining your Google My Business listing and web page is important.
 Just like your company’s web site, it must have a professional “look and feel” that represents you and your company’s online image and messaging.
-Once you create your Google+ company page, you’ll need to maintain it: and keep it updated on a regular basis.
+Once you create your Google My Business listing and web page, you’ll need to maintain it: and keep it updated on a regular basis.
 Your company’s social media marketing on Google+ is important to keep up to date, and engage with your audience on a regular basis.

 Talk to someone who has over 20 years of website marketing experience who can steer you in the right direction, not just someone who is going to try to “sell you” social media marketing or website marketing services.

-I will be happy to talk with you further about helping you create and maintain your Google+ business page.
+I will be happy to talk with you further about helping you create and maintain your Google My Business listing and web page.